xyfzkd/proj_exRNA/README.md

 * 统计不同RNA类型mapped reads的长度分布
 ### counts file scripts
-my own `length_ratio.sh` creats files do not match format of other sample's counts results, but my plot scripts work on my counts data to match format of other sample's counts result, need another script `read.sh` to retrieve length counts.
+my own `length_ratio.sh` creats files do not match format of other sample's counts results, but my plot scripts work on my counts data

+to match format of other sample's counts result, we need another script `read.sh` to retrieve length counts.

 * why must match?